Do you want to be sensitive to the Holy Spirit, His leading and His desires?

 Here are 2 significant keys to developing sensitivity to the Holy Spirit:

-1. The Key of Compatibility with the Holy Spirit: Have a Love Relationship with Him
+1. Foster Compatibility with the Holy Spirit: Have a Love Relationship with Him

 ”…those who live in accordance with the Spirit have their minds set on what the Spirit desires.’
 (Rom 8:5)